absmach/magistrala-docs/docs/user-guide/rules-engine.md

 ### 2. Logic Node

-After setting the input, you can define the logic of your rule using one of two options:
+After setting the input, define your rule’s logic using one of three options:

 1. Comparison Block
 2. Lua Script Editor
+3. Go Script Editor

 The logic nodes support different message payloads as inputs.
 To utilize the message payload, you can use `message.<key>` in the input.
 For example if your message is a single SenML message, you can do `message.payload.v` to get the value.